 How To Make This Chia Water

-- Add 1 tablespoon of chia seeds to a glass or jar of water.
+- Add chia seeds to a large glass or mason jar.

 Optional: Add a touch of maple syrup or honey if you prefer a sweeter taste.